ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/06-property-changed.md

 ### The INotifyPropertyChanged Interface

-The standard answer to this delimma in .NET is the `INotifyPropertyChanged` interface - an interface defined in the `System.ComponentModel` namespace that requires you to implement a single event `PropertyChanged` on the class that is changing.
+The standard answer to this dilemma in .NET is the `INotifyPropertyChanged` interface - an interface defined in the `System.ComponentModel` namespace that requires you to implement a single event `PropertyChanged` on the class that is changing.
 You can define this event as:

 ```csharp
 public event PropertyChangedEventHandler PropertyChanged;